AppDaemon/appdaemon/TUTORIAL_DOCKER.md

 A quick tutorial to Appdaemon with Docker

 ## About Docker
 Docker is a popular application container technology.
-Simply put, the technology allows an application to be built in a known-state and run in its own isolated world, totally independant of other applications.
-This allows you to run different applications that may have conflicting requirements on the same system, as well as making applications extremely portable and very easy to get up and running.
-It also allows you to run multiple versions or copies of the same application at the same time!
-And no messy cleanups required.
+Application containers allow an application to be built in a known-good state and run totally independant of other applications.
+This makes it easier to install complex software and removes concerns about application dependency conflicts.
 Containers are powerful, however they require abstractions that can sometimes be confusing.

-This guide will help you get Appdaemon running under Docker and hopefully help you become more comfortable with using Docker.
-There are multiple and fancier ways of doing some of these steps which are removed for the sake of keeping it simple.
-As your needs change, just remember there's probably a way to do what you want :)
+This guide will help you get the Appdaemon Docker image running and hopefully help you become more comfortable with using Docker.
+There are multiple ways of doing some of these steps which are removed for the sake of keeping it simple.
+As your needs change, just remember there's probably a way to do what you want!

 ## Prereqs
 This guide assumes:
-* You already have Docker installed on the system you want to run Appdaemon on.
+* You already have Docker installed.
 If you still need to do this, follow the [Docker Installation documentation](https://docs.docker.com/engine/installation/)
 * You have Home Assistant up and running
 * You are comfortable with some tinkering.
 This is a pre-req for Appdaemon too!